giocip/ARDUINO_num7/README.md

 ### Create a folder on your computer and

-- With your favourite editor create num7.h file and copy it along with your c++ project.cpp file in that same folder
+- With your favourite editor create num7.h file and copy it along with your c++ project.ino file in that same folder

 - Ok!